george-studenko/100_Days_of_ML_Code/README.md

 ## Day 12 : Oct 11, 2018

 **Today's Progress** : Kept working on the Facial Keypoints Project, I changed the code to make it run on my local GPU, and that did help a lot, I could test many different architectures very quick, and now I finally have a decent network.
-Was also working on show the Feature maps visualizations, by applying the kernels that the network learned during training to the images we can see exactly what the network sees, check the notes for a screenshot
+Was also working on show the Feature maps visualizations, by applying the kernels that the network learned during training to the images we can see exactly what the network sees, check the notes for a screen shot

 **Thoughts** : If you can run it on a GPU, do it, it is just hundreds of times faster, your time is worth it. it is really cool to see the feature maps that the network created and used to learn!